gradle/native-samples/README.md

 ## Swift application with C++ library dependencies (cpp-dependencies)

-This build demonstrates using a C++ library from Swift.
+This sample demonstrates using a C++ library from Swift.

 ### Swift